wp-plugins/feedjit-live-traffic/readme.txt

 == Upgrade Notice ==

-* Initial commit fail fixed.
+* Fixed issues when re-activating the plugin.